 cleavage and results in propagating cleavages by upstream ribosomes.
 Our

-results uncover RNA G-quadruplexes as ribothrypsis triggers, and show that
+results uncovered RNA G-quadruplexes as ribothrypsis triggers, and showed that

 ribothrypsis is a conserved process with a key regulatory role in mRNA

 translation, in humans.
 Also, mRNA fragments, residuals of ribothrypsis, are

 prevalent in living cells with critical implications for the interpretation of

 RNA experiments, such as RNA-Seq.
 In light of this discovery, we will need to